 Best sens for Warzone 2

 Our lineup of Warzone 2 controller settings below can help your aiming mechanics to land more shots on your enemy’s hitbox.
-Check out the best sens for Warzone 2 below.
+Check out the best controller sensitivity for Warzone 2 below.

 - Horizontal Stick Sensitivity: 6